 Offer the best of both worlds and put subtitles on all of your videos.
 Luckily, most video platforms offer an option to automatically put captions over your video—all you have to do is double check to make sure they’re accurate.

 While you can record video natively in most video hosting platforms like Facebook, Instagram, and YouTube, there are plenty of good video editing apps for producing quick, polished videos for different occasions and in a short span of time.

-I highly recommend giving the following tools a try, many of which are free and some of which come with their own library of stock imagery and other assets for you to use.
+Many of the following tools are free, and some come with their own library of stock imagery and other assets for you to use: